Ledrunning/VideoBroadcast/README.md

 # VideoBroadcast
 ## Client-Server application written on C# .NET 4.6.1

+## Attention!
+At the moment the project is outdated, as the author of the library stopped support and asked to move to the current versions!
+> As more and more effort is put into LibVLCSharp, fewer evolutions are expected to be made to this project.
+> Bugfixes will still be fixed in the maintainer's free time, but as of 2020-05-06, support for libvlc 4 is not planned.
+You are encouraged to migrate and create new projects with LibVLCSharp

 ### Description:

 The repository includes simple console server application desktop Windows Forms server application